MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-apply-read-unread-setting.md

 ---
 title: Unable to apply read setting to public folders
-description: Fixes an issue in which you can't apply the read and unread setting to a parent public folder and all its subfolder.
+description: Fixes an issue in which you can't apply the read and unread setting to a parent public folder and all its subfolders.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm